 Wait List: Wait list seats are available for all courses.
 To be placed on a wait list for a closed course, contact firstname.lastname@example.org and include your name, phone number, and the course name and number.
 Students will be contacted in order of registration once seats become available.

-Students wishing to apply discounts to their tuition must register via phone.
+Students wishing to apply discounts to their tuition should contact the Registrar's office.
 Please note that discounts are offered only for credit bearing courses and may not be combined.

 • Graduates: Those who have completed a BAC degree or certificate receive a 50% reduction in tuition.